Primary Navigation Mobile

 What’s it like to drive?

 I found the new Vantage a bit of a lairy beast on the road.
-The car felt grounded, its suspension taut– only the softest setting was appropriate for UK tarmac, any stiffer and the car became too jittery – and yet I still didn’t sense much in the way of communication from the chassis.
+The car felt grounded, its suspension taut – only the softest setting was appropriate for UK tarmac, any stiffer and the car became too jittery – and yet I still didn’t sense much in the way of communication from the road.
 The Vantage has a wooden and somewhat disconnected steering tune, and as I added extra weight to the turn by ascending through the drive modes, the problem seemed to get worse.

 In practice it meant tip toeing out of corners rather pushing the throttle with full confidence of where the grip would be and in what quantity.
+That being said, it was still a joyous experience to knock about it.
+I had to be careful, but the car felt alive, frenetic and up for a blasting.

-Shifting through the gears didn’t feel quite as razor sharp as it might’ve in a Porsche 911 or Ferrari 296 GTB.
+Shifting through the gears didn’t feel quite as razor sharp as it does in a Porsche 911 or Ferrari 296 GTB.
 I would describe those cars a savage, while the Vantage is a brute.
 It’s wide, heavy and not quite as nimble or responsive, but still mind bendingly fast when you put your foot down.

 Given all that power sent to the rear wheels, and even with all the systems switched on, the car would start to rotate on me voluntarily.
 The traction control did its thing to stop the back end from skidding all the way out, but not before requiring a decent hand of opposite lock on a couple of occasions.
-The new nine-way traction control system allowed me to dial back some of the help, so I could play with the slip a little more when I wanted to, but at all times it still demanded a certain good behaviour to prevent switching ends.

 I’m sure better drivers than me could have extracted more performance out of the Vantage, but I felt like I’d been able to draw more from other serious performance models, even if they had offered less.